update: as of May 2020, Couchsurfing is no longer free. Instead you must pay a monthly membership fee.

 Creating a profile was easy.
-Finding people who would allow me to stay in their home proved to be a test of patience.
-On Couchsurfing just like on Airbnb, people can leave reviews for other hosts to read.
-The problem was, I was just starting out, and I hadn't been hosted by anyone yet.
-No reviews and I'm having to give a sales pitch each time I email a potential host.
+Finding people who would allow me to stay in their homes proved to be a test of patience.
+On Couchsurfing, just like on Airbnb, people can leave reviews for other hosts to read.
+The problem was that I was just starting, and I hadn't been hosted by anyone yet.
+No reviews, and I have to give a sales pitch each time I email a potential host.

 The Schönefeld Incident